samsin33/passport/README.md

 ## Introduction

-Laravel Passport is an OAuth2 server and API authentication package with mongodb that is simple and enjoyable to use.
+Passport package for laravel.
+OAuth2 server and API authentication package compatible with laravel version 6 and mongodb.

 ## Installation